tiequan12345/tiequan-pnl-webapp/PRD.md

 Manual entry form:
 	•	Required fields: date/time, account, tx_type, and appropriate asset + quantity inputs:
 	•	For non-trade types (DEPOSIT, WITHDRAWAL, YIELD, OTHER): a single asset and a positive quantity magnitude.
-	•	For trade types (TRADE, NFT_TRADE, OFFLINE_TRADE): two legs – "Asset In + Quantity In" (asset being acquired) and "Asset Out + Quantity Out" (asset being spent) – which the app converts into two ledger rows.
+	•	For trade types (TRADE, NFT_TRADE, OFFLINE_TRADE, HEDGE): two legs – "Asset In + Quantity In" (asset being acquired) and "Asset Out + Quantity Out" (asset being spent) – which the app converts into two ledger rows.
 	•	Optional: notes, external_reference.
 	•	On submit:
 	•	Create ledger_transactions row(s) according to tx_type semantics:
 	•	DEPOSIT/YIELD/OTHER → single row with positive quantity.
 	•	WITHDRAWAL → single row with negative quantity.
-	•	TRADE / NFT_TRADE / OFFLINE_TRADE → two rows (double-entry): one positive row for the acquired asset and one negative row for the spent asset, both tied to the same account and date_time.
+	•	TRADE / NFT_TRADE / OFFLINE_TRADE / HEDGE → two rows (double-entry): one positive row for the acquired asset and one negative row for the spent asset, both tied to the same account and date_time.
 	•	UI elements (filters, table, buttons) should be aligned with the current Ledger section styling in the authenticated shell.

 Notes on pricing: